refinedev/refine/documentation/blog/2023-02-18-refine-pixels-5.md

 ---
-title: Creating an Admin Dashboard with Refine
+title: Creating an Admin Dashboard with refine
 description: We'll be building a admin backend app for the Pixels client app.
 slug: refine-pixels-5
 authors: abdullah_numan